JanakPatel18/Bitcoin-Predictive-Analysis-and-Visualization/README.md

 SciKitLearn is the Machine Learning library we'll be using to create a classifier.

 ## d) Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on Heroku.
+No dashboard is required for the first segment.
+In the future we will be using Tableau or the Dashboard.